birkskyum/clerk-solidjs-tanstack-start/README.md

 [Clerk](https://clerk.com/?utm_source=github&utm_medium=clerk_tanstack_solid_start) is the easiest way to add authentication and user management to your Tanstack Start application.
 Add sign up, sign in, and profile management to your application in minutes.

-> [!WARNING] > `clerk-community-tanstack-solid-start` is currently in beta.
+> [!WARNING] > `clerk-solidjs-tanstack-start` is currently in beta.
 It's not recommended to use it in production just yet, but it would be much appreciated if you give it a try.

 ### Prerequisites